 Unfortunately, Carter didn’t play very well.
 He is primarily an outside shooter, even moreso at the upper echelons of the game, but he just didn’t shoot well last year.
-Carter averaged 7.7 ppg in the German league on 32% 3PT, and 7.8 ppg in the Euroleague on 33% 3PT, taking three 3 pointers to every two 2 pointers.
-He has NBA size at 6’7, but not the jumpshot, and is no Demetris Nichols.
+Carter averaged 7.7 ppg in the German league on 32% 3PT, and 7.8 ppg in the EuroLeague on 33% 3PT, taking three three-pointers for every two two-pointers.
+He has NBA size at 6’7, but not the jump shot, and is no Demetris Nichols.

 This is Carlos Wheeler’s first whiff of the NBA, and it comes at age 32.
 His career arc to this point reads;

 – Campbellsville (NAIA)